najuna-brian/medipact/backend/adapter/README.md

 1. **Hospital Registration**: Register your hospital in the backend to get a `HOSPITAL_ID`
 2. **Patient Registration**: Ensure patients are registered in the backend with contact info
 3. **Environment Configuration**: Set `HOSPITAL_ID` and `BACKEND_API_URL` in `.env`

+By default the adapter only simulates payouts.
+To trigger real payouts immediately after a hospital upload, set `ENABLE_UPLOAD_PAYOUTS=true` (not recommended for production).
+Without that flag, real payouts happen later when a researcher purchase is processed via the marketplace API.

 When revenue distribution is enabled, the adapter will:
 - Look up patient UPI from backend using contact info (email, phone, national ID)